 I like how this Traditional Hot Cross Buns recipe is plain and simple.
 All we are doing is making a dough, shaping it, glazing it, and then baking it.
 It's that easy!

 These hot cross buns are arguably Easter's most beloved baked good.
 Traditional Easter yeast rolls always include fruit and spices.

 The recipe for Hot Cross Buns is something that most of us have with us.
 We've seen our granny or our Mom make it.

-My memory of this traditional Easter Sweet Bun takes me back to those crisp Spring mornings and Festive Easter Sundays with a lavish Easter Brunch Spread.
+My memory of this traditional Easter Sweet Bun takes me back to those crisp and fun Spring mornings and Festive Easter Sundays with a lavish Easter Brunch Spread.

 At first sight, these Hot cross buns might seem like a LOT to you.
 But, they are incredibly inexpensive to make and don't take that long.

 Hot Cross Buns are traditionally eaten on Good Friday.
 But they’re so tasty, they deserve to be part of your Easter brunch, too.

 This recipe for Hot Cross Buns is super easy.
 All the ingredients can be found at pretty much any grocery store.